GoldenIsAProtogen/GoldensGorillaNametags/README.md

 // ===== - ===== - ===== \\\\<br>
 GoldensGorillaNametags is a Gorilla Tag mod that displays detailed player information such as names, platforms, FPS/refresh rate, cosmetics, and more - all with extensive customization to fit your preferred style.

-Nearly every aspect of nametags can be adjusted: size, outlines, height, icons, update speed, and additional visual options.
-It also includes special features like GorillaFriends integration and advanced platform detection.<br>
+Nearly every aspect of nametags can be adjusted: size, outlines, height, icons, update speed, and additional options.
+It also includes special features like GorillaFriends integration and advanced mod checking methods.<br>
 \\\ ===== - ===== - ===== //

 # Important Information